patching...

 • St. Margaret's donated the space for the party to Alice and her family free-of-charge.
 The St. Margaret's Pastor and his wife, as well as a St. Margaret's board member, spent the afternoon volunteering at the event.

-• Joe's Pizza II donated the eight pizzas that fed the little people at the party.
+• donated the eight pizzas that fed the little people at the party.

 • At the end of the afternoon, my eight-year-old son won the Beyblade tournament, leaving with the poster-sized final tournament bracket sheet to hang on his wall and a certificate of achievement.